 Policy: Stay up-to-date on changing technologies and how those technologies can impact existing transportation systems and laws.

-The Auction Property provides for opportunities to employ new technologies and related practices.
+The Auction Property provides for opportunities to employ new technologies and related practices such as including home options for electric vehicle charging.

 WATER RESOURCES